PaulJPhilp/effect-notion/README.md

 - **Codegen for Type Safety**: Generate TypeScript types from your live Notion database to ensure end-to-end type safety.
 - **Built with Effect**: Leverages the Effect library for a highly performant, concurrent, and error-resilient server.
 - **Ready to Deploy**: Includes configurations for easy deployment to services like Vercel.
+- **Consistent Error Model**: All errors return normalized JSON with a stable shape and a `requestId` for tracing.

 ## Runtime and adapters

-- `src/router.ts`: Pure Effect-based `HttpApp` with all routes.
+- `src/router.ts`: Effect `HttpRouter` defining all routes.
 This is the single source of truth (no adapter bypasses).
+Converted to `HttpApp` where needed.
 - `api/index.ts`: Vercel Node v3 adapter.
-Materializes the Effect app into a Fetch-style handler and bridges to Node's `IncomingMessage/ServerResponse`.
+Converts the router via `HttpRouter.toHttpApp(...)`, then materializes it into a Fetch-style handler and bridges to Node's `IncomingMessage/ServerResponse`.
 - `src/main.ts`: Local Bun server entry for development using Effect's Node HTTP server integration.

+Logging & CORS:
+- Both entrypoints enable structured request/response logging using `HttpMiddleware.logger`.
+- CORS is enabled with defaults; configure via `CORS_ORIGIN`.

 ## Configuration & Security